cdoublev/css/doc/serialize/README.md

 The specified value may serialize to a slightly different value than the authored value, according to the general serialization principles, and because the lexical parser does not keep minor details like trailing decimal 0, letter case, etc.

-The computed value is computed from the specified value according to the `Computed` line of the property definition table.
+The computed value is resolved from the specified value according to the `Computed` line of the property definition table.
 It can be the same value than the specified value, or a value closer to its absolute equivalent, computed using data available before rendering, like property values of another `Element` or the viewport size.

 The used value may be further resolved after rendering the document.

-There are a few property/type specific rules defining their computed or used values across the specifications.
+There are a few property/type specific rules across specifications that define how to resolve their computed and used values.

 This is not defined in *serialize a CSS value* but how to serialize a value depends on how it is queried: